canalplus/rx-player/doc/api/Miscellaneous/plugins.md

        - *url* (`string`): The URL the segment request should normally be performed at.

+       - *timeout* (`number|undefined`: Timeout in milliseconds after which a request should preferably be aborted, according to current configuration.

+         This property is mainly indicative, you may or may not want to exploit this information depending on your use cases.

        - *manifest* (`Object`) - the Manifest object containing the segment.
          More information on its structure can be found on the documentation linked below [1].